FRANCIS HOWELL NORTH HIGH STUDENT MEDIA EDITORIAL POLICY

 - The Adviser will work with the faculty and administration to aid in the understanding of the freedoms accorded to the students and the professional goals of the student Media.

 - The Adviser or the Building Administration will not act as a censor or determine the content of the Media.
 The Adviser will offer advice and instruction in compliance with the Code of Ethics for Advisers established by the Journalism Education Association as well as the Canons of Professional Journalism.
-School officials shall not fire or otherwise discipline Advisers for content in student Media that is determined and published by the student staff.

 IV.
-THE BUILDING ADMINISTRATION
+THE BUILDING AND DISTRICT ADMINISTRATION

 - Provide the students of Francis Howell North with a qualified, professional role model, adequate classroom equipment, and space for a sound journalism program;